MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 Typing the shortcut `tpage` and then choose the **Page of type Prompt Dialog** will create the basic layout for a `PromptDialog` page object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.

-## Developer tools

-Tools for generative AI features
-Prototype with less code, consistency of the UI Built-in safety controls for customers

 ## Properties of the PromptDialog page type

 The `PromptDialog` page type has a number of specific properties that characterizes the dialog.
 The `PageType` property must be set to `PromptDialog`.
 The `PromptMode` property value is by default `Prompt`, which is the starting prompt mode.
 The `PromptMode` property can be changed at runtime.
 The other options are `Generate`, which will trigger generating the output of the copilot interaction, and `Content`, which will show the output of the copilot interaction.